There are two important pieces of information that are floating around my head that are seemingly at odds with one another:

 “Eat your dessert first”

-The first was a sentence told to me as I was giving notice to the principle of the firm where I was working at the time.
+The first was a sentence told to me as I was giving notice to the principal of the firm where I was working at the time.
 I got along quite well in this firm, had a terrific relationship with senior management, and they were happy to have me working in the office.
 When I told them I was leaving, they weren’t mad but they weren’t happy either.
 I explained that I was bored and I needed to find other challenges.
 What I was told in response has stuck with me ever since and has proved to be a pivotal piece of advice throughout my career.
 I was told that the prevailing opinion around the office was that when I was interested in the task at hand, everybody wanted me on their team … but when I wasn’t interested in the task at hand, I didn’t bring much value to the process.

 Nobody likes hearing something like that … I know I didn’t because it wasn’t how I saw myself.
 This sentence was followed by “Sooner or later, you will need to eat your vegetables.”